 That life is limited and finite…

-But to live the REST of my days, as I had lived many days before that day I realized my life was “meaningless”, as a sad and sorry kid, weak of mind and body, and scared of most all things (a total loser) seemed, well…very, very foolish.
+And in that class on that day, the seeds of a very important lesson were sowed…that to live the rest of my days, as I had lived the many days before that day – as a sad and sorry kid, weak of mind and body, and scared of most everything – seemed, well…stupid.